manuel-uberti/manuel-uberti.github.io/about.md

 with a [personal configuration](https://github.com/manuel-uberti/.emacs.d) for most of my activities.

-Software developer at [Vegan Solutions](http://vegans.it/), I have been developing Java enterprise applications more or less since 2004, both in Italy and in the United Kingdom.
+Software developer at [7Bridges](https://7bridges.eu/), I have been developing Java enterprise applications more or less since 2004, both in Italy and in the United Kingdom.
 Lately my interest has shifted towards functional programming thanks to languages such as Clojure and Scala.

 Some of my work is available on [GitHub](https://github.com/manuel-uberti).